-One of the most important decisions when building your PC, especially if you plan on overclocking, is choosing the right cooler.
-It’s often the limiting factor to your overclocking potential, especially under sustained loads.
-And your cooler choice can make a substantial difference in noise output as well.
-So buying a cooler that can handle your CPU’s heat (thermal output), be it at stock settings or when overclocked, is critical for avoiding throttling and achieving your system’s full potential, while keeping the whole setup quiet.
+One of the most important decisions when building your PC, especially if you plan on overclocking, is choosing the best CPU cooler.
+The cooler is often a limiting factor to your overclocking potential, especially under sustained loads.
+Your cooler choice can also make a substantial difference in noise output.
+So buying a cooler that can handle your best CPU’s thermal output/heat, (be it at stock settings or when overclocked) is critical to avoiding throttling and achieving your system’s full potential, while keeping the whole system quiet.

-If you already have an idea of what you're looking for, check out our list of the Best CPU Coolers.
-If not, below, we’ll help you identify what type of cooler you need for your desktop, depending on your CPU and the things you do with it.
-Are you a heavy overclocker or do you prefer quiet operation (or both)?
+If you already have an idea of what you're looking for, check out our tested list of the Best CPU Coolers.
+If not, we’ll help you identify what type of cooler you need for your desktop PC, depending on your CPU and the things you do with it.
+Are you a heavy overclocker or do you prefer silent operation (or both)?
 Do you like a plain appearance or lots of RGB lights?

-Air coolers, comprised of some combination of metal heatsinks and fans, come in all shapes and sizes and varying thermal dissipation capacities (usually listed as TDP).
-High-end air coolers these days rival some all-in-one (AIO) liquid coolers that have become popular in the market over the past few years.
+Air coolers, made of some combination of metal heatsinks and fans, come in all shapes and sizes and varying thermal dissipation capacities (sometimes listed as TDP).
+High-end air coolers these days rival many all-in-one (AIO) liquid coolers that have become popular in the market over the past several years.

-AIO or closed-loop coolers can be (but aren’t always) quieter than air coolers, without requiring the complications of cutting and fitting custom tubes, and maintaining coolant levels after setup.
-They’ve also become increasingly resistant to leaks over the years, and become easier to install.
-But they require room for a radiator, so may require a larger case than many air coolers.
+AIO or closed-loop coolers can be (but aren’t always) quieter than air coolers, without requiring the complications of cutting and fitting custom tubes and maintaining coolant levels after setup.
+AIOs have also become increasingly resistant to leaks over the years, and are easier to install.
+But they require room for a radiator, so may require a larger case than some air coolers.